Melissa Fumero: 2013–2020: breakthrough with Brooklyn Nine-Nine

-In May 2018, Fox canceled Brooklyn after five seasons.
+In May 2018, Fox cancelled Brooklyn after five seasons.
 The news quickly became the subject of social media campaigns for the show's renewal.
 A day after the cancellation, NBC accepted an offer to air the show for a sixth season.
-Fumero described the experience as "the most intense and emotional 36 hours of my life".
+Fumero described the experience as "the most intense and emotional 36 hours of my life."
 On January 10, 2019, the season debuted to an audience of 3.6 million, the show's highest ratings in two years.
 Over its eighteen-episode run, it received 3.1 million viewers.
 Critics unanimously praised the season.
-The Hollywood Reporter commented the season premiere was "a quick and easy reminder of how good Fumero and Samberg are together"; the magazine said Samberg's smaller moments gave her the chance to be "wonderfully broad".
-Fumero's performance in the #MeToo-themed episode "He Said, She Said" garnered particular praise; Den of Geek found her phenomenal; TVLine named her their performer of the week, calling her performance "understated yet effective" and commending her "soft-spoken tone [that] captured the broken spirit of a woman burdened by victimhood, whose self-worth was forever sullied by the actions of a man who had power over her and chose to abuse it".
+The Hollywood Reporter commented the season premiere was "a quick and easy reminder of how good Fumero and Samberg are together;" the magazine said Samberg's smaller moments gave her the chance to be "wonderfully broad".
+Fumero's performance in the #MeToo-themed episode "He Said, She Said" garnered particular praise: Den of Geek found her phenomenal; TVLine named her their performer of the week, calling her performance "understated yet effective" and commending her "soft-spoken tone [that] captured the broken spirit of a woman burdened by victimhood, whose self-worth was forever sullied by the actions of a man who had power over her and chose to abuse it."

 After Fumero complained about a director, her manager asked whether she was considering directing.
 Fumero dismissed the possibility but her manager had her direct a webisode, which she "ended up really loving".
 She was hesitant to ask NBC to let her direct an episode of Brooklyn Nine-Nine, although she felt more women of color should be directing: "I didn't ask this season, because it was NBC and ... we're women, and like, I don't wanna ruffle any feathers and it was like, I can't ask a boy to dance, they have to ask me."
 After the network ordered five additional episodes, and Joe Lo Truglio and Beatriz told her they were applying, Fumero did so as well.
 She made her directorial debut with the episode "Return of the King" in 2019.
 It received mixed reviews; The A.V.
-Club stated: "It's interesting to see Amy essentially direct Rosa to bizarre greatness as Melissa Fumero is actually directing this entire oddity of an episode".
+Club stated: "It's interesting to see Amy essentially direct Rosa to bizarre greatness as Melissa Fumero is actually directing this entire oddity of an episode."
 Fumero also appeared in Brooklyn's seventh season.

 In 2020, her vocal performance in Disney Junior's Elena of Avalor as Antonia—the titular character's seamster and later the first female member of the royal guard—Fumero earned her fourth Imagen Award nomination for Best Supporting Actress.
 The prior year, she appeared in the reboot of 1975 television series One Day at a Time.
-Fumero said the latter role was "especially huge" because she worked with Gloria Estefan, to whose songs she listened as a child.
+Fumero said the latter role was "especially huge" because she worked with Gloria Estefan, whose songs she listened as a child.